 One of the first things to be done was to estimate how many trees would fit into Holy Trinity Church.
-Inspiration came from a child’s hula hoop: this was taken round the building, laid in any spare space and a rough count of 60 trees was agreed.
+Inspiration came from a child’s hula hoop: this was taken around the building, laid in any spare space and a rough count of 60 trees was agreed upon.

 Pieces of old carpet underlay were to be used to protect the pew from damage when a stand was placed on it but how to keep the tree from falling over?
 The solution was to use old tights to strap the tree and stand in position.
 So, after a morning service, the cry went out ‘give us your tights!’

 In order to get power to each tree extension leads were needed to criss-cross the floor from the limited number of sockets in the building.
 Again it was felt that, for cost reasons, new leads could not be justified.
 So, again after morning service, a cry went out ‘lend us your leads!’